Characterizations of voting rules based on majority margins: Introduction

 where $\#_\mathbf{P}$ is the function defined in (\ref{HashDef}) and $|V(\mathbf{P})|$ is the number of voters in $\mathbf{P}$.
 Thus, $\mathcal{H}(\mathbf{P})$ tells us not only how many voters prefer any $a$ to any $b$ but also the total number of voters, from which we can determine how many voters are indifferent between $a$ and $b$.

 \begin{definition} A voting rule $F$ is a \textit{head-to-head} voting rule if for any $\mathbf{P},\mathbf{P}'\in\mathrm{dom}(F)$, if $\mathcal{H}(\mathbf{P})=\mathcal{H}(\mathbf{P}')$, then $F(\mathbf{P})=F(\mathbf{P}')$.
-The rule $F$ is \textit{C2} if for any $\mathbf{P},\mathbf{P}'\in\mathrm{dom}(F)$, if $\#_\mathbf{P}=\#_{\mathbf{P}'}$, then $F(\mathbf{P})=F(\mathbf{P}')$.\footnote{Although this was Fishburn's \citeyearpar{Fishburn1977} original definition of C2, one could argue that since Fishburn's paper was in the context of profiles of linear orders, his paper did not determine a unique extension of the C2 concept to profiles allowing ties.
-Nonetheless, we follow \citealt{Brandt2018a} in defining C2 for profiles with ties as in Definition \ref{H2H}.} \end{definition} An example of a head-to-head voting rule that is neither margin-based nor even C2 is the Pareto rule that given a profile $\mathbf{P}$ outputs all the candidates who are not Pareto-dominated by any other candidate in $\mathbf{P}$.
-Whether one candidate Pareto-dominates another is not something we can tell just from $\mathcal{M}_\mathbf{P}$ or even $\#_\mathbf{P}$, since we need to know the total number of voters to determine if \textit{every} voter prefers candidate $x$ to candidate $y$.\footnote{The Pareto rule falls into a class of rules that is intermediate between margin-based rules and the larger class of head-to-head rules, but incomparable with the class of C2 rules, namely the class of rules that can be computed using just the margins and the number of voters.
+The rule $F$ is \textit{C2} if for any $\mathbf{P},\mathbf{P}'\in\mathrm{dom}(F)$, if $\#_\mathbf{P}=\#_{\mathbf{P}'}$, then $F(\mathbf{P})=F(\mathbf{P}')$.\footnote{Although this was Fishburn's \citeyearpar{Fishburn1977} original definition of C2 (except that, as in much of the literature, we do not exclude C1 methods from the class of C2 methods as Fishburn did), one could argue that since Fishburn's paper was in the context of profiles of linear orders, his paper did not determine a unique extension of the C2 concept to profiles allowing ties.} \end{definition} C2 voting rules are trivially head-to-head, and since the margins are computed from $\#$, all margin-based rules are C2.
+An example of a C2 voting rule that is not margin-based is the \textit{weak Pareto rule} that given a profile $\mathbf{P}$ outputs all the candidates who are not weakly Pareto-dominated by any other candidate in $\mathbf{P}$, where candidate $x$ weakly Pareto-dominates candidate $y$ if some voter prefers $x$ to $y$ and no voter prefers $y$ to $x$, i.e., $\#_\mathbf{P}(x,y)>0$ and $\#_\mathbf{P}(y,x)=0$.
+Whether one candidate weakly Pareto-dominates another is not something we can tell just from $\mathcal{M}_\mathbf{P}$, since, e.g., $\mathcal{M}_\mathbf{P}(x,y)=2$ is consistent with not only $\#_\mathbf{P}(x,y)=2$ and $\#_\mathbf{P}(y,x)=0$ but also $\#_\mathbf{P}(x,y)=4$ and $\#_\mathbf{P}(y,x)=2$.
+An example of a head-to-head voting rule that is neither margin-based nor even C2 is the \textit{strict Pareto rule} that given a profile $\mathbf{P}$ outputs all the candidates who are not strictly Pareto-dominated by any other candidate in $\mathbf{P}$, where $x$ strictly Pareto-dominates $y$ if every voter prefers $x$ to $y$, i.e., $\#_\mathbf{P}(x,y)=|V(\mathbf{P})|$.
+Whether one candidate strictly Pareto-dominates another is not something we can tell just from $\mathcal{M}_\mathbf{P}$ or even $\#_\mathbf{P}$, since we need to know the total number of voters to determine if \textit{every} voter strictly prefers $x$ to $y$.\footnote{The strict Pareto rule falls into a class of rules that is intermediate between margin-based rules and the larger class of head-to-head rules, but incomparable with the class of C2 rules and the class of C2w rules, namely the class of rules that can be computed using just the margins and the number of voters, since $x$ strictly Pareto-dominates $y$ if and only if $\mathcal{M}_\mathbf{P}(x,y)=|V(\mathbf{P})|$.
 We do not know of any literature discussing this class of rules, which could perhaps be called the \textit{quasi-margin-based} rules.
-The alternative version of the Minimax rule defined using $\#_\mathbf{P}$ in the main text below is not quasi-margin-based, though it is C2.}
+The weak Pareto rule and the alternative version of the Minimax rule defined using $\#_\mathbf{P}$ in the main text below are not quasi-margin-based, though they are C2.} Of course, over the domain of linear profiles, the weak Pareto rule is equivalent to the strict Pareto rule and hence becomes C2.